quantum-compiler/quartz/README.md

         "x q0 = rx q0 pi;"});
 ```

-As shown in the example above, the grammar for the rules are simple.
+As shown in the example above, the grammar for the rules is simple.
 Also, if a
 gate in the input gate set already appears in the target set, you don't have to
 provide a rule for it.